Chapter 22

 “You are not convinced, are you?” said Ernest.
 “You have doubts about freelunchism?”

-I almost snorted wine through my nasal passages.
+I almost snorted wine through my nose.
 “Quite a few.
 Probably the biggest is, maybe it’s just too good.
 Too easy.
 Unlimited credit!
 Free housing!
 Free food and health care and education, one-day working weeks.
 There’s no pressure on people, nothing to push them to improve or excel.
 Aren’t hardship and stress necessary for that?
 Wouldn’t a utopian society never facing disaster or threat stagnate?
 Lose its highest best qualities?
-Become apathetic?
-Lazy?
-Underachievers?
-Eventually degenerate into something more primitive?
+Become apathetic, lazy, and eventually degenerate into something more primitive?
 It’s a bit like what I understand about evolution: environmental change forces species to adapt.
-Without change, without hardship, even evolution would stop in its tracks, or degenerate.
-Well, enufism must run the same risk.
-Its constancy and security should stifle progress.
+Without change, without hardship, even evolution would stop in its tracks.
+Doesn’t enufism run the same risk?
+Its constancy and security must stifle progress.
 There’s nothing in it to egg people on to greater achievements.
 They just content themselves with enough.
 Isn’t that right?”

-“Yes, that is essentially correct as regards material satisfaction, but fortunately there is much more to life than simple materialism.
+“Yes, that is essentially correct as regards material satisfaction, but fortunately there is much more to life than that.
 Our society today is eager to progress further, materially if that can be arranged responsibly and to genuine benefit, but also socially, and spiritually.
-Our fundamental aim is improvement – of ourselves and of the world of which we are part.
+Our fundamental aim is improvement—of ourselves and of the world of which we are part.
 What better motivation to excel than such a goal?
 And how unlikely it would cause us to stagnate?
 As for the theory of evolution, well that has limited if any applicability to the subject.
 For one, it neglects people’s innate self-motivating abilities.
-We can and do provide our own push when given the opportunity – especially in regard to areas of interest or concern.”
+We can and do provide our own push when given the opportunity—especially in regard to areas of interest or concern.”

 “Some.
 But they can always be taught or encouraged.
 Ultimately, it is a matter of choice.
-Of course, it is hardly necessary for everyone to be motivated – for most of recorded history, the human race has advanced mostly due to efforts of a few, a handful of individuals.
+Besides, it is hardly necessary for everyone to be motivated—for most of recorded history, the human race has advanced largely due to the efforts of a few, a handful of individuals.
 It’s little different now.”

 “And you really progress?
 Without stress or hardship?”

 “What may be true in general for evolution is not necessarily true for an individual species.
-Hardship may prompt innovation – though sometimes it can be regressive – but the thriving of recent years has sponsored leaps of understanding and knowledge, art and design, that I would suggest outdo anything of the past.
-Medicine, technology, ecology, food production, fundamental physics – many disciplines have overcome hurdles not long ago thought to be insurmountable.
+Hardship may prompt innovation—though sometimes it can be regressive—but certainly the thriving of recent years has sponsored leaps of understanding and knowledge, art and design, that I would suggest outdo anything of the past.
+Medicine, technology, ecology, food production, fundamental physics—many disciplines have overcome hurdles not long ago thought to be insurmountable.
 No wonder!
 People have more time to spend on such matters, and resources have been freed up from other distractions.”

 “Not at all.
-It happened because it was a clear alternative full of obvious advantages that appeal to natural self-interest, such as a one-day working week, free food and housing.
-That much was obvious even in 2026 when A Free Lunch first appeared on an Australian website.”
+It happened because it was a clear alternative full of obvious advantages that appeal to self-interest, such as a one-day working week, free food and housing.
+That much was obvious even in 2031 when A Free Lunch was first noticed on an Australian website.”

 “Perhaps.
 No one has ever worked out who was behind the obvious pseudonym.”